sudoblockio/icon-tracker/README.md

   <h3 align="center">ICON Explorer</h3>
 </p>

 Meta repo for ICON Blockchain Explorer and backend based on an event driven microservice architecture.
-For testing purposes and local development.
-Includes a single code generated docker-compose that brings up the stack.
+For testing purposes and local development purposes.

 To use the endpoints, please checkout the live API docs linked in each service below.